-If the materials need to be removed from the household, reconstruction may be required before the property can be returned to its pre-loss condition.
+If the building materials (such as carpet, flooring, drywall, electrical) need to be removed, reconstruction may be required before the property can be returned to its pre-loss condition.

 As you can see, it’s impossible to restore a water-damaged property until it’s properly mitigated, as professional restoration contractors need to know what needs to be done first.